Bristow & Sutor Bailiffs — Calm, Legal Steps That Work

 2. Protect essentials first — rent/mortgage, council tax, energy and travel to work.

-3. Build a defendable budget — we’ll help so the offer is realistic.
+3. Build a defendable budget — try our Debt Calculator first.

 4. Reply in writing — avoid agreeing to unaffordable payments on the phone/doorstep.